d2s/Documentation/_posts/2018-01-01-nextversion.md

 title:  "Next version"
 permalink: nextversion
 ---
 The work on snapshots is commenced.
-Deleting snapshots is now by selecting.
+Deleting snapshots is now by mark the snapshots or by selecting by number.
 In the next release there will be a plan for snapshots.
 A plan can be keep one snapshot each week, each month and so on.
 Plans or not yet implemented but will be before a new release.

 I have cleaned up my own snapshots by utilizing the updated prerelease.
-Deleting snapshots is a destructive operation and should be performed with care.

-My plan was to delete all snapshots and keep only the last snapshot each Sunday and all for last week.
+Deleting snapshots is a **destructive** operation and should be performed with care.
+My plan was to delete most of the snapshots and keep only the last snapshot each Sunday and all for the current week.

 ## Selecting snapshots to delete